Artist duo will travel for cold beers, good surf and good times.

 Originally from Australia and Singapore, Yok & Sheryo lead a nomadic life painting around the world and looking for surf these days.
 Beginning with painting on the streets, Yok & Sheryo soon shifted to sculpture, ceramics, moving images and large-scale installations of an immersive and site-specific nature that work to engage audiences.

 They spent their formative years split between New York and South East Asia working as a duo, being inspired by South East Asian culture, music, surfing and skateboarding, thereby developing their distinctive style of work.
-They call Brooklyn home whenever they are not travelling and painting.

-is a brooklyn-based Singaporean visual/mural artist who started painting in the streets in 2005.
+is a Singaporean visual/mural artist who started painting in the streets in 2005.
 Her art seeks to investigate, analyze and document the human psyche and frustrations towards contemporary lifestyles and its mercurial nature.
 She works across mediums,from 2D paintings to 3D sculptures, installations and moving images.

 Her style, often referencing pulp illustrations, skateboard graphics and her unabashed affinity for kitsch, translate across as jovial, surreal imagery that speak to those who grew up admiring ’80s and ’90s skateboarding and surfing culture.